 - Do you already have cover for funeral expenses.
 Don't double up on funeral insurance (unless your existing cover is inadequate).
-If you have life insurance, check if you have funeral expenses cover and if it's enough for you.
+If you have life insurance it may include a funeral expenses benefit that adequately meets your needs.

-You can find funeral insurance reviews from the following sources
+You can find funeral insurance reviews from the following internet-based sources:

 - Customer review websites and forums.
 These sites provide customer reviews on their experiences with purchasing a policy, making claims and what a brands customer service is like.